 Click here to register

-These case studies, based on MDU members' real-life experiences, provide a valuable opportunity for shared learning across a wide range of specialties and situations, as well as illustrating how we offer assistance to members when they need it most.
+Based on MDU members' calls to our medico-legal helpline, these cases provide a valuable opportunity for shared learning across a wide range of specialties and situations, as well as illustrating how we offer assistance to members when they need it most.

 A GP received a complaint from a patient who'd instructed a solicitor to investigate a possible claim against their employer, following a work related injury.

 A GP was called to a coroner's inquest but was not identified as an 'interested party', and called the MDU for advice.

 When a patient died at home following a clinical diagnosis of COVID-19, a GP called the MDU with questions about the death certificate.